Skip to main content

 Is a feasibility study necessary in every case to determine whether and with which flexfeeder system an application is feasible?

 Quite clearly: No!
-Usually a photo or a drawing of the parts to be fed with the indication of the desired position and the required throughput is sufficient for us.
-Based on this, our specialists can usually identify the suitable system within minutes and the customer usually receives a budget offer for exactly this system within a few hours.
+As a rule, all we need is a photo or a drawing of the parts to be fed with details of the desired position and the required throughput.
+Based on this, our specialists can identify the suitable system and the customer usually receives a budget offer for exactly this system within a few hours.
 However, the selected configuration should be verified by a test with real components, especially for critical parts and high throughput.
 This creates reliability and also often helps our customers to achieve acceptance for the solution.

 What is the solution for rolling parts?
 Don't they move on the surface of the flexfeeder for a very long time?